cyberpedia/generic-static-website000/README.md

    - Linux: `/opt/lampp/htdocs/avee-player`
 2. Ensure Apache/PHP are running.
 3. Visit `http://localhost/avee-player/` in your browser.
+4. Optional: FFmpeg for transcoding
+   - Install FFmpeg and ensure it's in PATH (`ffmpeg` CLI).
+   - Adjust `FFMPEG_BIN` in `api/config.php` if needed.
+5. Optional: cURL for remote import
+   - Ensure PHP cURL extension is enabled (`php.ini`: `extension=curl`).
-4. Add audio files by:
+6. Add audio files by:
    - Dropping them into `assets/music/`
-   - Or using the Upload button (accepted: mp3, wav, ogg/opus, m4a/aac, webm, flac*)
+   - Using the Upload button (accepted: mp3, wav, ogg/opus, m4a/aac, webm, flac*)
+   - Importing from URL (Dropbox direct links or GitHub raw)
+   - Note: Remote imports are size-limited and host-restricted; configure in `api/config.php`.

 \* Note: Browser support for formats varies.
 MP3, AAC/M4A, OGG/Opus, WAV, and WebM are widely supported.
 FLAC may not play natively but is stored and indexed.
+Unsupported formats (e.g., FLAC in some browsers) are optionally transcoded to MP3 if FFmpeg is available.

 ## Usage